globaldothealth/isaric/docs/guide.rst

 **pre-admission**: Specifically for medication/treatments recorded as e.g., medical history, before hospital admission.
-All symptoms, including those which may be described as occuring before admission, should NOT be recorded with this descriptor.
+All symptoms, including those which may be described as occurring before admission, should NOT be recorded with this descriptor.

 **admission**: Refers to data collected upon subject admission.
 Any